Facts about the plan

 Plan design and governance

-- The plan is the ninth-largest pension plan in Canada, with about 94,000 members and $25 billion in assets
+- The plan is the tenth-largest pension plan in Canada, with more than 100,000 members and $37 billion in assets

 - The plan partners share plan governance through a joint trust agreement